themuleapp/mule-app/Code/backend/README.md

-# The Backend to the whisperingMule Mobile App
+# The Backend to the Whispering Mule Mobile App

 This is a guide for running the backend localy if you want to start the development process.